 This drive only takes about 20 minutes, and is worth doing if you need to fill up some time.
 It doesn’t cost anything and you will get to see a little bit of history and take a few nice pictures by the ocean.
-However, don’t expect any breathtaking views.
-If you are looking for amazing scenery, take a leisurely 3.5 mile stroll along CliffWalk, which features fantastic the most amazing coastal and mansion scenery in the area.
+However, don’t expect any jaw dropping views.
+If you are looking for amazing scenery, take a leisurely 3.5 mile stroll along CliffWalk, which features the most amazing coastal and mansion scenery in the area.

 Afterwards, you can enjoy a waterfront lunch or dinner on historic Thames Street, the oldest continuously used street in the state of Rhode Island.
-This bustling street, located parallel to the water, is loaded with restaurants and shops.
+This bustling street, located parallel to the water, is loaded with local restaurants and shops.

 Recommended Attractions & Restaurants in the area

 I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant with historic charm.
 The dining room features home style Italian décor in an elegant setting.
 I loved the cozy, romantic atmosphere.
 I highly recommend the Butternut Squash Ravioli.